-Wikipedia gives a good breakdown of how to do this calculation.
+Wikipedia gives a good breakdown of how to calculate your total electric energy input.
 You can calculate your energy consumption just by using the ratings of your air conditioner.

-As an example, let’s take a 24,000 BTU/h air conditioner unit with a SEER rating of 16 BTU/Wh operating 8 hours a day, for 125 days over the summer season.
+As an example, let’s take a 24,000 BTU/h air conditioner unit with a SEER rating of 16 BTU/Wh.
+And let’s say this system operates 8 hours a day, for 125 days over the summer season.

 The total cooling output over this period would be: 24000 x 8 x 125 = 24,000,000 BTU.